-The EEWP team is funded via the covid recovery grant and there is no cost to schools for this service.
+The EEWP team is funded via the Covid Recovery Grant and there is no cost to schools for this service.

-The aim of the EEWP is to work proactively in educational settings to improve children and young people’s emotional wellbeing following coronavirus.
-EEWP provide a flexible and non-threatening first point of contact into wellbeing and mental health services
+The aim of the EEWPs is to work proactively in educational settings to improve children and young people’s emotional wellbeing following Covid.
+EEWPs will provide support to children and young people with persistent mild to moderate difficulties, on a one-to-one

 How to make a referral

 The Referral Form (including Consent Form) can be accessed here.